Okay, let’s start by stating the obvious here…Disney World is expensive!

 Mickey Premium Ice Cream Bars

 Oof, we’re starting out hot here with a controversial one!
 Listen, we love Mickey Premium Bars as much as the next guy, but we have to be honest — they’re a little overpriced in the parks.
-Currently, they’re $5.69 apiece before taxes.
+Currently, they’re $5.99 apiece before taxes (in most places around Disney World).
 That’s a pretty pricey ice cream bar!

 If you’re looking for that specific brand of shirt, then it may be worth it for you to pay the price.
-However, if all you want is a Disney tee, then skip the jersey and go for a more basic design — the cheapest options for adults usually start around $20.
+However, if all you want is a Disney tee, then skip the jersey and go for a more basic design.
 In the end, it’s totally up to you which souvenirs you buy at Walt Disney World, but just think about how many more Disney snacks you could try with the 50ish bucks you’d save!

 We totally understand the reasoning behind this — you’re in the parks, it’s a hot day, and you don’t want to get dehydrated!
 However, we encourage you to think twice before reaching for that $3.50+ bottle of water at the snack stand or restaurant.
 There are SO many other ways to stay hydrated that’ll cost you a lot less.
 (Or nothing at all!)

 First of all, guests are allowed to bring their own food and beverages into the parks, so we typically recommend bringing your own water bottle and refilling it throughout the day at the bottle refill stations around Disney World.
 (We even sell some pretty awesome ones in our store!)
 You can also stop by select quick-service restaurants and various snack stands (most any stand with a drink machine) around the parks to pick up free cups of ice water.